What happens when a person slips and falls at a business, and gets injured as a result?

 For those who are injured by slipping and falling at a place of business, or other place where they were invited, there is an answer.

-Georgia law protects the rights of those injured, that is why contacting a great Atlanta mass tort lawyer to enforce those rights in in your best interest.
+Georgia law protects the rights of those injured, that is why contacting a great Greenville mass tort attorney to enforce those rights in in your best interest.

 The area of the law that protects those injured after slipping and falling is part of the wider body of law known as personal injury, or tort law.